3 Predictions for Next Week

 Well, there are three predictions right there.
 Let's see how I fare this week.

-The article 3 Predictions for Next Week originally appeared on Fool.com.Longtime Fool contributor Rick Munarriz and The Motley Fool have no position in any of the stocks mentioned.
+The article 3 Predictions for Next Week originally appeared on Fool.com.Longtime Fool contributor Rick Munarriz has no position in any stocks mentioned.
+The Motley Fool recommends and owns shares of Apple and Ulta Salon, Cosmetics, & Fragrance.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.